NataliaBlueCloud/Hypoexponential-Distribution-Queuing-Delay/README.md

 # Hypoexponential Distribution with 3 Links - Simulation and Analysis
-This repository contains R code for simulating and analyzing a system with hypoexponential distribution across three links, as well as functions for calculating delays for a variable number of links (N).
+This repository contains R Markdown code for simulating and analyzing a system with hypoexponential distribution across three links, as well as functions for calculating delays for a variable number of links (N).
 The simulation is conducted using the _simmer_ package, and theoretical calculations are performed using _igraph_ and _EnvStats_.
 The results are visualized using various R packages including _ggplot2_, _ggpubr_, _cowplot_, and _hrbrthemes_.

 ## Usage
 ### Input Data